 Our spaces are carefully thought out to provide the best possible environment for all children to learn, develop and thrive.
-Heavily influenced by calming natural elements and materials inside and out, each early learning school also includes the following features:
+Heavily influenced by calming natural elements and materials inside and out, our services also include some of the following features:

 Our community libraries are a free resource for our families, enabling them to borrow age-appropriate books to read at home.
 Children that are read to more often have improved language and listening skills, experience stronger emotional connections to their loved ones, and gain a lifelong love of reading.
 Our goal is to ensure every child within our services has the opportunity to enjoy and embrace the magic of books!

 The Keiki Kitchen

 Our kitchens are run by experienced cooks and are held to the highest health and safety standards.
 Menus are developed carefully with children’s nutrition and daily dietary requirements in mind.
 Each child’s individual needs, health concerns and cultural wishes are respected and carefully considered.
 Find out more about our food here.

 Our educators believe in nurturing each child’s creativity.
 Each day children are able to explore a wide range of materials and resources in our Art Studio which provides a creative hub.
 Here children can test their skills using a range of media and materials that foster creativity and learning.
 Our studios are equipped with easels, paints, drawing materials, clay, wire, collage objects and a multitude of natural and recycled materials, allowing every child’s inner artist to emerge!